Axions as Dark Matter, Dark Energy, and Dark Radiation: Axions as Dark Matter

 \subsection{Laboratory searches}

-The modern program of laboratory searches for cosmic axions originates with the seminal work of Sikivie, who pointed out that axions can be detected through their conversion into photons in the presence of a strong magnetic field in a resonant cavity~\cite{Sikivie:1983ip, Sikivie:1985yu}.
+The modern program of laboratory searches for cosmic axions originates from the seminal work of Pierre Sikivie, which established the conversion of axions into photons in strong magnetic fields as a viable detection strategy, laying the foundation for resonant cavity haloscope experiments~\cite{Sikivie:1983ip, Sikivie:1985yu, Raffelt:1987im, VanBibber:1987rq, Raffelt:1996wa}.
 This proposal led to the first haloscope experiments at Brookhaven National Laboratory and the University of Florida, where a resonant microwave cavity was placed inside a superconducting magnet to search for the narrowband photon signal expected from galactic axion DM~\cite{Hagmann:1990tj}.
 Although these pioneering searches were limited in sensitivity, they established the foundation for a worldwide experimental effort.
 The most advanced realization of this concept is the Axion Dark Matter eXperiment (ADMX), which has achieved sensitivity to realistic QCD axion models in the $\mu$eV mass range~\cite{ADMX:2018gho, Bartram:2021ysp}.
 ADMX employs a high-$Q$ tunable microwave cavity immersed in an 8~T magnetic field, combined with ultra-low-noise quantum amplifiers that approach the standard quantum limit.
 By scanning over cavity resonances, ADMX is systematically probing the classic KSVZ and DFSZ benchmark models, and its successive upgrades are steadily extending the explored parameter space.
+The QUest for AXion (QUAX) program within the Istituto Nazionale di Fisica Nucleare (INFN) pursues two Sikivie-type haloscopes, with experiments operating at Legnaro~\cite{QUAX:2025wtb} and at LNF~\cite{QUAX:2024fut}.
+The Legnaro search, centered near $42\,\mu$eV, excludes axion–photon couplings above $10^{-14}\,\mathrm{GeV}^{-1}$~\cite{QUAX:2025wtb}, while the LNF search in the $(36.52413$--$36.5511)\,\mu$eV window sets a limit of $g_{a\gamma} < 0.882\times 10^{-13}\,\mathrm{GeV}^{-1}$ at 90\% confidence level~\cite{QUAX:2024fut}.